-In a global scale, contracting services is sig-

-munications, transportations, water & waste management.
+In a global scale, contracting services is significant in the development & maintenance of an efficient energy distribution, telecommunications, transportations, water & waste management.

 The Future of the Construction Sector

 The future of construction sector is related closely to government projects and expenditure.
 In addition, it is clear that there is positive relationship between economic advancement and sector future, from housing to building new business premises and infrastructure work.